Full Tilt Poker’s Fall From Grace

 3. Happy Hour!

 You can earn double or triple full tilt points by playing in cash games and tournaments during select Happy Hours throughout the day.
 Happy hours are a great way to build your FTP collection and can really help you complete other Full Tilt promotions such as gaining Iron Man status.
-Check out the Full Tilt Happy Hour schedule.

 4. Full Tilt Pro’s

 Full Tilt has hands down the most poker pro’s playing at their site.
 You can play in games or tournaments with some of the most well known players in the world including Gus Hansen, Phil Ivey and Patrik Antonius.
-This can also help your poker bankroll because if you bust out a Full TIlt pro in a tournament with 30 or more players you win the buy-in of the tournament back up to $200.
+This can also help your poker bankroll because if you bust out a Full Tilt pro in a tournament with 30 or more players you win the buy-in of the tournament back up to $200.

 5. High Stakes Action